SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Evaluation and Results

 \subsection{Ablation Study}

-We conducted two ablation studies to evaluate the impact of fuzzy token matching on semantic understanding.
-First, by either zeroing out or replacing matched KV cache tokens with random ones, we observed significantly lower ROUGE-L scores compared to the full SemShareKV method, confirming the importance of fuzzy matching for capturing semantics (Table~\ref{tab:ablation_ppl}).
-Second, analyzing the KVCache compression ratio on the MultiNews dataset (Figure~\ref{fig:relatio_kvcahce_rouge}), retaining too much cache adds redundancy and harms performance, while retaining too little causes information loss, emphasizing the need for a balanced cache retention strategy.
+We conducted three ablation studies to assess the effect of fuzzy token matching on semantic understanding.
+First, when applying the fuzzy matching technique with the full cache, we observed a decline in performance, indicating the necessity of the token retention mechanism.
+Second, when matched KV cache tokens were either zeroed out or replaced with random ones, the ROUGE-L scores dropped significantly compared to the full SemShareKV method, confirming that fuzzy matching is crucial to capture semantic relationships (Table~\ref{tab:ablation_ppl}).
+Third, as shown in Figure~\ref{fig:relatio_kvcahce_rouge}, an analysis of the KV cache compression ratio in the MultiNews dataset revealed that retaining too much cache introduces redundancy and degrades performance, while retaining too little leads to information loss, highlighting the importance of a balanced cache retention strategy.